 Irie Foundation Partnership

-Back in July, 2014, The Motivational Edge’s Allapattah Music and Literacy Center was renamed The Irie Foundation Allapattah Music and Literacy Center.
-Now after 2+ successful years of partnership, the Irie Foundation’s support continues to fund the ever-growing music, arts and academic based programming offered to the under-resourced youth from Allapattah and the surrounding areas of Brownsville and Liberty City.
+In July, 2014, The Motivational Edge’s Allapattah Music and Literacy Center was renamed The Irie Foundation Allapattah Music and Literacy Center.
+For 2+ successful years of partnership, the Irie Foundation funded music, arts and academic based programming offered to the under-resourced youth from Allapattah and the surrounding areas of Brownsville and Liberty City.
 DJ Irie and his Irie Foundation understand that the arts play a fundamental role in well-rounded educational experiences for children, leading to; increased self-confidence, motivation to learn, tolerance of others and countless additional benefits.

 During the 2015-16 school year, The Motivational Edge and Irie Foundation teamed up to launch programming at iTECH @Thomas A. Edison Educational Center.
 Irie Rhythms Percussion Program was born, and that inspiring program partnered with Lyrical Expression, audio recording, piano and guitar classes paved the way to a program that transformed dozens of teenage lives through the Arts.